 Join us for this Summer’s Reading Program: Tails and Tales!
-This nine-week program for adults, teens, and children entering Kindergarten through Grade 6 will be starting on Monday, June 28.
+This nine-week program for adults, teens, and children entering Kindergarten through Grade 6 runs through Sunday, August 29.
 Explore everything the library has to offer this summer and have a chance to win prizes!
 Sign up at READsquared.
 To see all the exciting events we have coming this summer visit our events page.
-Registration & Welcome Gift Program registration begins on Monday, June 21 through READsquared.
-After signing up, all participants are eligible to receive a welcome gift.
-Welcome gifts are limited, so please stop by either the Main Library or Vauxhall Branch to pick yours up.
-Summer Kickoff Event For All Ages Join us for a special Summer Kickoff Carnival on Thursday, June 24 from 2 PM to 4 PM at the Main Library.
-Learn about our Summer Reading Program, sign up and pick up a welcome gift, and have fun!
-This program will be held outside on the library grounds.
-In case of inclement weather, the event will be moved indoors.
-There will be giveaways, face painting, balloon animals and more.
-Don’t miss out!
-How to Participate Log your reading hours weekly beginning June 28 through READsquared, in order to qualify for weekly raffle prizes and the grand prize.
+How to Participate Log your reading hours weekly through READsquared, in order to qualify for weekly raffle prizes and the grand prize.
 In order to be eligible for weekly raffle prizes, you must read for a minimum of 60 minutes and log the time that you spent reading that week on READsquared.
 There will be a random drawing at the end of each week to determine the winner(s).
 Grand Prizes Once you reach nine hours of reading, you’ll be entered into our grand prize raffle at the end of the summer.
 End of Summer Reading Party Everyone who has logged at least six hours through READsquared will be invited to our End of Summer Ice Cream Party on Friday, August 20, at Rabkin Park.
 More details coming soon!
 A big thank you to the Friends of the Union Public Library for sponsoring this program!

-Updated 5/28/21 The Staff and Board of Trustees of the Union Public Library are excited to welcome you back to the library!
-The library is open M-F 10am – 6pm and appointments are no longer necessary, our doors are open.
-Patrons may return items inside the library, or drop them in our outside book return boxes, which are open 24/7.
+Updated 6/18/21 The Staff and Board of Trustees of the Union Public Library are excited to welcome you back to the library!
+The library will operate on Summer Hours beginning 6/21 and appointments are no longer necessary, our doors are open.
+Summer Hours Begin Monday June 21 Main Library Summer Hours: Monday 12pm-8pm Tuesday 10am-6pm Wednesday 10am-6pm Thursday 10am-6pm Friday 9am-5pm Vauxhall Branch Summer Hours: Monday 10am-6pm Tuesday 10am-6pm Wednesday 12pm-8pm Thursday 10am-6pm Friday 9am-5pm Patrons may return items inside the library, or drop them in our outside book return boxes, which are open 24/7.
 We are no longer quarantining returned items.
 We encourage the continued use of our Contactless Curbside pick up for our Union Public Library cardholders who do not wish to come inside the building.
 Pick up is by timed appointment.
 To keep the public and staff safe, we will continue to follow these rules: All patrons MUST wear a mask, including children age 2 and up.
 Please use our curbside service if you cannot wear a mask.
 Proper social distance must be maintained.
 If you are sick, please stay home.
 All children under 10 must be accompanied by a responsible caregiver age 16 and over.
 For additional information on our mask policy click here Have you tried our mobile app?
 Available for both iOS and Android, UPL-NJ mobile app for Union Public Library cardholders, lets patrons search the catalog, reserve items, and check them out using their phones or tablets.
 Download it today from the Apple App Store or Google Play Store.

 In January 2019, the American Library Association (ALA) passed a resolution that asserted overdue fines are a barrier to equitable access and encouraged libraries to eliminate them.
 The ALA is our largest professional organization and we give serious consideration to their resolutions.
 The Library Board of Trustees and staff desire to remove this barrier to its resources and to provide more equitable library access to everyone in the community.
 In going fine free, we are joining the ranks of many other public libraries across the nation.
 In the lead up to this decision, we carefully reviewed studies and articles about eliminating fines.
 Libraries that have adopted fine-free policies found that: Library card registrations increased.
 Borrowing of materials increased.
 More library items were returned.
 Students returned to the library to use homework resources.
 Staff time was redirected from fines-handling to patron-focused services.
 FREQUENTLY ASKED QUESTIONS What Is Fine Free?
 Fine free means that there will be no late charges on most materials.* The Union Public Library wants to ensure that ALL of our town has access to our resources in the most equitable way possible.
 Fines tend to penalize the most vulnerable individuals or families who can’t afford them. *Due to a limited supply, late charges will still accrue on Video Games and Museum Passes Why Eliminate Fines?
 Research shows that overdue fines are not effective in encouraging the return of library materials.
 Instead, fines can quickly become a barrier to using the library.
 Our hope is that by going fine free we will encourage prior users to come back to the library and attract new users to experience everything our library has to offer.
 Won’t This Prevent People from Ever Returning Their Items?
 Late fines are not effective.
 Studies show that small fines have no impact on return rates and that those with late fines are less likely to visit the library again.
 Libraries who have removed late fees report few adverse effects on material return rates.
 The public library model is based upon a trusting relationship between borrowers and a valued community resource.
 Union Public Library trusts that borrowers will return items on time, so that others may use them.
 Will There Be Due Dates?
 Every item checked out will still have a due date.
 Please remember that someone else may be waiting for an item, so bring it back on time.
 What Happens If I Have Overdue Books? […]